newrelic/nri-vsphere/README.md

 Configure the `URL`, `user`, and `password` fields -- they are required to connect to your vCenter or ESXi host.

-To select which performance metrics to capture, the integration uses another file that you can use to select which performance metrics you want captured, per each `performance level` you require.
+To select which performance metrics to capture, you must define them in the `vsphere-performance.metrics` file per each `performance level` you require.
 You can find this file at `/etc/newrelic-infra/integrations.d/vsphere-performance.metrics` (Linux) or `C:\Program Files\New Relic\newrelic-infra\integrations.d\vsphere-performance.metrics` (Windows).
 Use the flag `--perf_level` to select which level of **performance metrics** you want to capture.